styxit/HTPC-Manager/installation.md

 datadir   | Set the datarirectory              | none host      | Use a specific host/IP             | None/any
-pid       | Location to generate pid file      | false webdir    | Mount Htpc Manager on a custom url | /
+pid       | Location to generate pid file      | false webdir    | Mount HTPC Manager on a custom url | /

 ##### Combine any of the options on the commandline